by Robert Alvine

 That brand is Kia.

-And equally surprising, in the final list of the ten vehicles in the entire auto industry (luxury and non-luxury categories both included), Kia led all brands with four.
+Equally surprising, in the final list of the ten vehicles in the entire auto industry (luxury and non-luxury categories both included), Kia led all brands with four.
 One car company with nearly half of all of the top-rated vehicles for 2019.
 Unthinkable.

 Let that sink in for a moment.
 Kia has higher quality than Honda, higher than Toyota, Ford, Chevrolet and any other non-luxury brand.
 And higher than most luxury brands too.
 Mercedes, BMW, Lexus, Infiniti, Acura, Audi and the rest.
 Kia beats every one.